Irrelon/ige/readme.md

 * Tweening support
 * Cell-based animation support
 * Native and font-sheet text support
-* MUCH MORE - see full feature list here: http://www.isogenicengine.com/about/features/

 ## Installation
 After downloading or cloning this repository, if you plan to use the multiplayer aspects of the engine you should run